Storia-AI/sage/README.md

 1. Rewrites the query to be self-contained based on previous queries
 2. Embeds the rewritten query using OpenAI embeddings
 3. Retrieves relevant documents from the vector store
-4. Calls an OpenAI LLM to respond to the user query based on the retrieved documents.
+4. Calls a chat LLM to respond to the user query based on the retrieved documents.

 The sources are conveniently surfaced in the chat and linked directly to GitHub.